-The Reconquista is a period in the history of the Iberian Peninsula spanning from the early 8th century till the end of the 15th century.
+The Reconquista is a period in the history of the Iberian Peninsula spanning from the early 8th century to the end of the 15th century.

 This marked the earliest instance of a successful counter to Moorish advance.
 The decisive victory led to the establishment of the Kingdom of Asturias which was the first independent Christian principality in northern Iberia following the Moorish conquest.

 The second major blow to the invading efforts of the Moors came when they attempted to advance into northeast Iberia.
 Here they were confronted by a sizable Frankish army led by Charles Martel.
-Martel was able to rout the Moorish army at the 732 Battle of Poitiers.
-This crushing defeat permanently marked the extent of Moorish advance into northeast Iberia.
+Martel was able to rout the Moorish army at the 732 Battle of Poitiers (Tours).
+This crushing defeat permanently marked the extent of the Moorish advance into northeast Iberia.

 The Reconquista gained a definite shape and a unified direction in the 10th century when powerful Christian kingdoms began to emerge in the north of Iberia.
 Although these kingdoms often acted at the expense of each other, they took Moors as their common foes and their common military goal was to push southwards and annex as much Moorish territory as possible.

-The Kingdom of Navarre came into being in the 9th century, Kingdom of Leon came into being in the 10th century while Kingdoms of Aragorn and Castile came into being in the 11th century.
-The Kingdom of Portugal came into being in northeast of Iberia in the 12th century.
+The Kingdom of Navarre came into being in the 9th century, the Kingdom of Leon came into being in the 10th century and the Kingdoms of Aragorn and Castile came into being in the 11th century.
+The Kingdom of Portugal came into being in the northeast of Iberia in the 12th century.